AyoubBenBrahim/42-OverRide/level08/walkthrough.md

     <+419>:	mov    $0x0,%eax
     <+424>:	callq  0x4007b0 <open@plt>    fd = open(dest_file, 0x1b0, 0xc1)
     <+429>:	mov    %eax,-0x78(%rbp)       fd

+     0x1b0 or 432 corresponds to the file mode 0o660 in octal notation, which specifies that the file should be opened in read and write mode for the current user and group
 ```
 ```
     <+485>:	lea    -0x71(%rbp),%rcx      buf